viswadarshan-024/MentAI/README.md

 ---

 ## **License**
-This project is licensed under the [GPL-3.0 license].
+This project is licensed under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ---

 ## **Contributing**
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.

----